OliverAbraham/GoogleCalendarReader/README.md

 }
 ```

+## Configuration parameters

+- ServerURL, Username, Password
+These are the parameters to connect to my personal home automation server "HNServer".
+This is useless for you because I haven't published this project yet.

+- MqttServerURL, MqttUsername, MqttPassword
+These are the parameters to connect to your MQTT broker.

+- ServerTimeout
+The time in seconds before giving up :-)

+- UpdateIntervalInMinutes
+The frequency in which the application will check the calendar.

+- Events
+Put your filters here.
+CalendarEventTitle should contain a keyword that is part of the title of the calendar entry.
+The second property, , is only for my personal home automation server.
+The last entry is the MQTT topic.

-### Docker
+### Running in Docker

-Start a docker container with a docker-compose.yml file like this:
+Start a docker container with a docker-compose.yml file like this.
+(sample in my repo)

 ```
 version: "3"